bayer-science-for-a-better-life/phc-gnn/phc/README.md

 # torch.Size([512, 256])
 ```

-As of now, the in- and output channels have to be divided by the `phm_dim` **before** instantiating the module.
-We will work on optimizing the code and include further documentation on usage.
 In case you do not want to include so much of weight-sharing, decrease the `phm_dim`, e.g.:

 ```python